 All this, and we’re still talking about a chicken wing, what about that.
-Once again, that little wing teaches us humility, and in an odd sort of way, makes a better person.
-So…as you go through life remember, don’t be the first to enter the room, it has a Ta,da, aura about it, nobody likes it I promise.
+Once again, that little wing teaches us humility, and in an odd sort of way, makes us a better person.
+So…as you go through life remember, don’t be the first to enter the room, it has a Ta, da, aura about it, and nobody likes it I promise.
 Make sure and take the lowest seat at the table, both literally and figuratively, trust me, it’s embarrassing if someone asks you to move a few seats back.
 You may be the center of “your” universe, but you ain’t the center of “the” universe.
+Yeah… that one’s not original either.
 Never take the last piece, or slice of anything unless asked, once again, literally and figuratively, doing so makes you come off as selfish and inconsiderate.
-And finally, always grab the humble wing, leave that breast for momma.
+And finally, always grab the humble wing, and leave that breast for momma.
+That little wing is sorta like an outward manifestation of inner humility. (hey, that little comment’s an original, with a big word thrown in for extra measure).
 For once, let someone else have the best piece, you’ll get yours, I promise.
-Trust me, folks will notice and tell others, just like I have now.
+Trust me, folks will notice and tell others, just like I have passed it on to you.
 “We need a lot more folks chewin’ on a wing, and far fewer chokin’ on their words.”
-That’s just my opinion, feel free to make it your own.
+(That was another original).
+So, this Saturday go out and grab yourself a big ol’ bucket of wings, Come Sunday you’ll be sittin’ about that table just drippin’ with humility.
+But that’s just my opinion, feel free to make it your own.

 If you like this little tale I would appreciate it if you would share it, at least once.
 You gotta know somebody who needs to read it, we all do.
 Leave a comment if you can, I sure do love reading them.
 Till next time… Thank You, from The Tin Cup Clan.
 Better still, press the follow button, I’m trying to build a platform here.